PrivateAIM/documentation/src/guide/user/sdk-core-doc.md

                     silent: Optional[bool] = None) -> dict[str, str]
 ```
 Submits the final result to the hub, making it available for analysts to download.
-* this method is only available for nodes for which the method `get_role(self)` returns "aggregator”
+* this method is only available for nodes for which the method `flame.get_role()` returns "aggregator”
 * specifying the output_type changes the result's format to either a binary ('bytes'), text ('str'), or pickle file ('pickle)
 * returns a brief dictionary response upon success
 * if silent is set to True, the response will not be logged